nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.
+There is a confirmation message before the deletion is executed.
+Type `y` to confirm delettion.

-Format: `delete INDEX`
+Format: `delete INDEX` or `delete NAME`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person at the specified `INDEX` or the specific `NAME`.
-* The index refers to the index number shown in the displayed person list.
+* The index and name refers to the index number or name shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* The name of the person is case-sensitive and must be an exact match.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `delete Betsy Crowe` deletes the person named `Betsy Crowe` from the list of the address book.

 ### Clearing all entries : `clear`